acceleratingdigitalskills/intro-to-R-for-MRs/episodes/visualising-data.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- What are some descriptive statistics of my data set that I can compute in R?
+-	What are the three main components of a ggplot?
+-	How do I create a scatterplot, boxplot, and a bar graph to visualise my data?
+-	How can I create separate plots at once based on a variable of my data?
+-	How do I customise my plots to add axes labels and a title?
+-	How do I save my plots in png format?

 ::::::::::::::::::::::::::::::::::::::::::::::::